mff-uk/sparqless/docs/schema.md

 Types in the root query support the following arguments:

-- sort: takes either `ASC` or `DESC`, will endure the ordering of results
+- sort: takes either `ASC` or `DESC`, will ensure the ordering of results.
+Class instances are sorted by their IRI.
 - limit: do not return more than `limit` results
 - offset: skip the first `offset` instances
 - filter: given an IRI, only return the instance with this IRI